jp-ryuji/graphql-tutorial-node/README.md

-The repository is based on the course: [The basics of GraphQL and Apollo](https://www.udemy.com/introduction-to-graphql-and-apollo-building-modern-apis)
+- The repository is based on the course: [The basics of GraphQL and Apollo](https://www.udemy.com/introduction-to-graphql-and-apollo-building-modern-apis)
+- Despite the name, The basics of GraphQL and Apollo, there's no material on Apollo.
+Just accessing APIs via graphiql.

 #### How to use